-If you’ve been exposed to any of the recent media hype surrounding Second Life, you may have concluded that Linden Lab’s virtual world is an unstoppable force.
+If you’ve been exposed to any recent media hype surrounding Second Life, you may have concluded that Linden Lab’s virtual world is an unstoppable force.

-Second Life signups have accelerated to nearly half-million per month.
+Second Life signups have accelerated to nearly half a million per month.
 Linden founder Philip Rosedale seems to be everywhere at once (although that may just be his Avatar).
-And SL-celebrity Anshe Chung has become a household name (at least for readers of Business Week).
+And SL celebrity Anshe Chung has become a household name (at least for readers of Business Week).

 With so much momentum and positive press, what could possibly go wrong?

 Oh, I don’t know, maybe something like a Federal investigation into online gambling in virtual casinos.

 Of all of the vices in the Metaverse, some translate better than others.
 Virtual drugs don’t work particularly well — unless you count Second Life itself as a drug.
 On the other hand, virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual playmate might actually be a grizzled construction worker in Peoria.